markjprice/cs8dotnetcore3/dotnet5.md

 Previews 1 to 3 use the C# 8.0 compiler so there aren't any new language features.
 Previews 1 to 3 also do not include any major new features for the base class libraries or app models like ASP.NET Core.
 They mostly include a few bug fixes and performance improvements.
 Of course, those are important improvements but from the perspective of the code in my book, they don't require changes beyond the project file updates shown on this page.

 ## Chapters 1 to 19
-After installing the .NET 5.0 SDK, following the step-by-step instructions in the book should work as expected since the project file will automatically reference .NET 5.0 as the target framework.
+After [downloading](https://dotnet.microsoft.com/download/dotnet-core/5.0) and installing .NET 5.0 SDK, follow the step-by-step instructions in the book and they should work as expected since the project file will automatically reference .NET 5.0 as the target framework.

-To upgrade a project in the GitHub repository from .NET Core 3.1 to .NET 5.0 just requires a version number change in your project file.
+To upgrade a project in the GitHub repository from .NET Core 3.1 to .NET 5.0 just requires a target framework change in your project file.

 Change this:
 ```